BasantHussein/Students_Performance_Exploration/README.md

 ### Introduction

-• Investigated the students performance according to the data which related to their scores in the subjects and other factors based mainly on data visualization and represented it in a presentation
+• Investigated the student's performance according to the data which related to their scores in the subjects and other factors based mainly on data visualization and represented it in a presentation
 • Statistical analysis was used

 ### Install